phpthinktank/blast-orm/README.md

 ### Mappers

 Each entity does have it's own mapper.
 A mapper is determined by the entity provider.
 Mappers mediate between dbal and entity and provide convenient CRUD (Create, Read, Update, Delete).
+In addition to CRUD, the mapper is also delivering convenient methods to to work with relations.

 ### Query